Companion Dogs

 About the Keeshond

-The Keeshond is a large companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Keeshond is an excellent choice for first-time dog owners.
+The Keeshond is a medium companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Keeshond is an excellent choice for first-time dog owners.
 Typically standing 16 inches to 19 inches tall at the shoulder and weighing 35 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Keeshond brings a distinct combination of traits that sets it apart.
 The Keeshond is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Keeshond loves being close to its people and forms strong bonds with every member of the household.